 Hanlan's Point is the most westerly of the three main islands that make up the Toronto Island Park.
-In 2002, one kilometer of the beach was officially recognized as clothing optional, making it just one of only two official clothing optional beaches in the country; the other is Wreck Beach in Vancouver.
+In 2002, one kilometer of the beach was officially recognized as clothing optional, making it just one of a small number of clothing optional beaches in the country; the largest is Wreck Beach in Vancouver.
 Hanlan's Point was originally a popular resort community for summer cottagers in the the late 1800s when the Hanlan Family turned their home into a hotel by the water.
 The hotel was destroyed by a fire in 1909.

 Although no longer a resort community, Hanlan’s Point Beach is a great place to hang out on a hot summer day.

 A visit to Hanlan’s Point Beach is a great way to spend a day in the sun and by the water in Toronto.
 And it’s a bonus that there is often less activity at this beach than at Centre Island Beach, so finding a spot to stretch out can be a little easier.
 The ferry boats to Hanlan's Point are also usually less crowded, so if you want to get away from the crowds, this is a good spot to do it.
 The water here is calm and shallow for a ways out and the beach features fine, soft sand.

 In addition, because the beach is west-facing, Hanlan’s is the best place on the Island to catch some epic sunset views.
 On Labour Day, the beach makes an ideal spot to see the Canadian International Airshow.